 - Will my record be expunged after submitting a Petition for Expungement?

 - A petition is a legal request brought to the court and as such there is no guarantee that it will be approved by the reviewing judge.
 However, part of an attorney’s role is to review the client’s information and submit legal documentation that will give the client the best chance to accomplish the desired goal.
 If you use our firm for your expungement, we review your criminal records before filing to determine whether expungement is available to you under current law.
 We thoroughly review the information you provide us in completing your expungement petition so it is likely to be well-received by the judge.
-We will handle the expungement hearings, as scheduled, and will urge the court to grant the expungement if it is opposed by the prosecutor or victim.
+We can handle the expungement hearings and urge the court to grant the expungement if it is opposed by the prosecutor or victim.
 In most cases, the client does not have to attend the expungement hearing.